google/starthinker/tutorials/solution.md

 ```

 ### Solution Parameters
+  - impacts - Required, level of impact for each metric, metrics are fixed ( 0 to 100  scale ), always list all even if 0.
+    - spend optimization - How well does it help the client optimize budget.
+    - spend growth - How well does it help the client grow their client base or account size.
+    - time savings - How well does it reduce time for client performing specific tasks.
+    - account health - How well does it reduce risk for the account.
+    - csat improvement - How well does it improve client perception of Googles products and services.
   - image - Optional, public screen shot or diagram of solution.
   - sample - Optional, link to public sample with anonymized data.
+  - document - Optional, link to public communications deocument.
   - requirements - Required, technical dependencies.
   - catalysts - Optional, list of gTech catalysts.
     - Acquisition - How do I reach growth by acquiring and reaching new customers?